Rafah

-Rafah (رفح Rafaḥ /ar/) is a city in the southern Gaza Strip, Palestine, and the capital of the Rafah Governorate.
+Rafah (رفح Rafaḥ /ar/) is a largely destroyed and depopulated city in the southern Gaza Strip, Palestine, that serves as the capital of the Rafah Governorate.
 It is located 30 km south-west of Gaza City.
 In 2017, Rafah had a population of 171,889.
 Due to the Gaza war, about 1.4 million people from Gaza City and Khan Yunis, about 70% of Gaza's population, were displaced to Rafah, as of February 2024.
-By April 2025, most of the city was destroyed by means of systematic razing by the Israeli military.
-The remnants of the city are currently under Israeli control.
+By April 2025, most of the city had been destroyed by Israeli forces and fell under Israeli control.

 After the 1948 Palestine war, Egypt governed the area and refugee camps for displaced Palestinians who fled or were expelled from what became Israel were established.
-During the Suez Crisis, the Israel Defence Forces (IDF) killed 111 Palestinians, including 103 refugees in the Rafah refugee camp, during the 1956 Rafah massacre.
-During the 1967 Six-Day War, Israeli forces occupied the Sinai Peninsula and Gaza Strip after capturing them from Egypt.
+During the Suez Crisis in 1956, the Israel Defence Forces (IDF) killed 111 Palestinians, including 103 refugees in the Rafah refugee camp, during the 1956 Rafah massacre.
+During the 1967 Six-Day War, Israeli forces re-occupied the Sinai Peninsula and Gaza Strip after capturing them from Egypt.
 In the same year, IDF troops bulldozed and demolished 144 houses in the Rafah refugee camp, killing 23 Palestinians.

-When Israel withdrew from the Sinai in 1982, Rafah was split into a Gazan part and an Egyptian part, dividing families, separated by barbed-wire barriers.
-Then, since the year 2000, the core of the city was destroyed by Israel, and since the 2010s also by Egypt, in order to create a large buffer zone.
+When Israel fully withdrew from the Sinai in 1982, Rafah was split into a Gazan part and an Egyptian part, separated by barbed-wire barriers.
+Then, since 2000, the core of the city was destroyed by Israel, and since the 2010s also by Egypt, in order to create a large buffer zone.

 Rafah is the site of the Rafah Border Crossing, the sole crossing point between Egypt and the Gaza Strip.
 Gaza's only airport, Yasser Arafat International Airport, was located just south of the city.
-The airport operated from 1998 to 2001, when it was bombed and bulldozed by the IDF.
+The airport operated from 1998 to 2001, when it was destroyed by Israeli forces.

 Etymology

-Over the ages the city has been known as Rpwḥw by the ancient Egyptians, 𒊏𒉿𒄭 Rapiḫi or 𒊏𒉿𒄷 Rapiḫu by the Assyrians, רפיח Rāphiyaḥ by the ancient Israelites, Ῥαφία Rhaphíā by the Greeks, Raphia by the Romans, and Rafh by the Arab Caliphate.
+Over the ages the city has been known as Rpwḥw by the ancient Egyptians, 𒊏𒉿𒄭 Rapiḫi or 𒊏𒉿𒄷 Rapiḫu by the Assyrians, Ῥαφία Rhaphíā by the Greeks, Raphia by the Romans, and Rafh by the Arab Caliphate.
+In Hebrew, the city is known as Rafiah (Hebrew: רפיח).

+Raphiah was a pagan city where worship of Dionysus abounded, so much so that Stephanus of Byzantium, in his 6th century work Ethnika wrote that the city's name was derived from the Greek word ραφή (raphe, meaning "stitch"), because it referenced the birth of the Dionysus who was stitched into Zeus' thigh.

-In English, Rafah (/ˈrɑːfə/ (US) or /ˈræfə/ (UK)), derived from the modern Arabic, is most common, but Rafiah /rəˈfiːə/ (from the modern Hebrew) is also used.
-The form Raphiah /rəˈfaɪə/ (from the ancient Hebrew) is used as well, especially in historical contexts such as the Battle of Raphiah.
+In English, Rafah (/ˈrɑːfə/ (US) or /ˈræfə/ (UK)), derived from the modern Arabic, is most common, but Rafiah /rəˈfiːə/ is also used.
+The form Raphiah /rəˈfaɪə/ is used as well, especially in historical contexts such as the Battle of Raphiah.